Online Language Teacher: Being Self-employed in Spain

 1. Procedures to register in Spain

-To bill as an online language teacher and make your invoices legally, you must be registered in the Treasury and pay as a self-employed.
+To bill as an online language teacher in Spain and make your invoices legally, you must be registered in the Treasury and pay your Social security payments.
 To do this, you must carry out the following procedures:

-– Register in the Treasury using the 036 form or the simplified version 037.
-You can do it in person by making an appointment at the Tax Agency or if you have a digital certificate through the following link on the website of the Treasury.
-In the plans that we offer in SelfEmployed Spain, this procedure is included as well as the registration in Social Security.
+– Register in the Treasury using the form 036 or the simplified version 037.
+You can do it in person by making an appointment at the Tax Agency or if you have a digital certificate through the following link on the website of Treasury.
+In our SelfEmployed Spain’s plans, we include this procedure as well as the registration in Social Security.

 – Register in Social Security.
 Again you can do it in person by going to a Social Security office where you must present your ID and your registration at the Treasury.
 Also, if you have a digital certificate you can register through the Electronic Social Security Headquarters here, the option “Register for RETA”.

 To register in the Treasury, you will need to frame your activity in a specific IAE heading.
 The most common one used for language teachers is 826: Teaching Personnel of Diverse Teaching, such as Physical Education and Sports, Languages […] and the like.

 This activity is considered professional.
 For that reason, you can find it in the second section of Royal Legislative Decree 1175/1990 of the tax on economic activities.